July treats the residents of

 UV index

-The average daily maximum UV index in July is 11.
-A UV Index reading of 11, and higher, represents an ultimate health vulnerability from unsafe exposure to UV radiation for ordinary individuals.
+In July, the average daily maximum UV index is 11.
+A UV Index value of 11, and more, symbolizes an extreme threat to health from exposure to the Sun's UV rays for the ordinary person.